MatteoPhoenix2a/Discord_Bot-Minecraft_Server-Controller/README.md

 Last thing, if you read the English section, you might already know that I am a frenchman.
 So, sorry for the potential mistakes I'll make, or I have already made...

+Just, I reserve the right to modify the license, and to exempt certain individuals from the obligations imposed by said license.
+That was the juridical moment...

 ### Step 1 : Making you a developper!